 The Tide is coming

 We decided to head for home.
-Watching the time was essential.
+Certainly, watching the time was essential.
 If we took too long riding back we’d be cut off by the tide and unable to cross the river.
 We rode along the coast line, passing small island houses and fishing boats, weaving through the towering coconut palms.
 The sun was beginning to lower in the sky, casting a beautiful orange glow across the landscape.
 We reached the river.
 The tide had risen slightly more than we expected, but it still seemed to be crossable.
 We passed across, the water reaching a touch higher than the horse’s bellies.
 Lucky, had we waited another 20 minutes we’d have been stuck on the other side.

 The final part of the beach, and the most beautiful, stretched out before us.
 We all looked at each other.
 “Alright, let’s give it all we’ve got!” and we were off, galloping down the coast, allowing our horses to go as fast as they liked.
 It was perfect, flying down the beach, one hand clutching my hat the other on my reins, us all laughing with the utmost joy, whooping and shouting.
-Locals yelled encouragement from their houses, our smiles infectious.
+Meanwhile locals yelled encouragement from their houses, our smiles infectious.

-Amazement and Gratitude
+Amazement and Gratitude from Horse Riding in Brazil

 Absolute gratitude, amazement and happiness spread through me.
 The sun was setting through the coconut trees on the left, casting rays of sunlight through the palms, the long shadows flashing past me as I galloped, the sky shades of pink and orange.
 On the other side, the full moon was rising over the ocean, casting its glow across the waves.
 I couldn’t believe this was reality.
 I was smiling so much my cheeks hurt, but I couldn’t stop.
 Everything had worked out fine, and here I was, living my dream better than I had ever imagined.
 I patted Pepito on the neck as we pulled up at the far end of the beach, a face splitting grin still across my face.
 I looked at the others, sensing the same feelings of elation.
-Galloping the coconut coast was truly one of the happiest moments of my life.
+After all, galloping the coconut coast was truly one of the happiest moments of my life.

 Did Hebe’s story made your feet itch?
 Do you want to find amazing horse riding places and tours in Brazil and South America?
 Then make your dreams come true and find inspiration and all the necessary resources for your next adventure in our “Horse Riding in every Country.”
 This directory features 400+ stables and tours all over the world including Brazil, of course.
 The download is free of charge.